Lucas Wolfe

 Lucas Wolfe (born October 22, 1986) is an American race car driver.
-He currently races in the central Pennsylvania area in his own 5w.
+He currently races in the central Pennsylvania area in the 410 sprint car division.

 Early life and education

-Wolfe was born in Mechanicsburg, Pennsylvania.
+Wolfe was born in Mechanicsburg, Pennsylvania, his father Randy Wolfe was a regular competitor in Central Pennsylvania in the 410 division.
 He began Quarter Midget racing in 1992 as a five-year-old.
 In both 1993 and 1994, Wolfe was the Norlebco Quarter Midget champion.
 From 1993 to 2000, Wolfe had 338 race starts—90 of which he won.

 Professional career

 2001–2002

 In 2001, at fourteen years old, Wolfe began racing 600cc micro sprint cars at Linda’s Speedway in Pennsylvania.
 He won six feature races and became the 2001 Linda’s Speedway Rookie of the Year.
 Wolfe won eight feature races in 2002 and became the Trail-Way Speedway Track Champion.
 He was also the 2002 runner-up in the Linda’s Speedway Points Championship.

 2003–2007

-In 2003, sixteen-year-old Wolfe began racing 900 horsepower winged sprint cars.
-Although his limited budget kept him racing close to hometown, Wolfe often raced several nights a week.
+In 2003, sixteen-year-old Wolfe began racing 410 winged sprint cars.
+Wolfe often raced several nights a week.
 He was a 2003 finalist for the National Sprint Car Poll Rookie of the Year as well as a runner-up for the Williams Grove Speedway Rookie of the Year.

 On July 9, 2004, at Williams Grove Speedway, Wolfe won his first sprint car race.
 Wolfe was the youngest race winner in the 65-year history of Williams Grove Speedway.
 He won again at Williams Grove Speedway (the Jack Gunn Memorial race) on September 5, 2004, and at the Clinton County Speedway on October 10, 2004.
 Wolfe was selected as one of “ten promising young American racers” in the Red Bull Driver Search.

 On June 29, 2005, Wolfe set a track record for a single lap at the Silver Spring Speedway.
 From 2005 to 2007, he won 14 feature events and several championships.
 Wolfe started racing part-time in the WoO Series in 2007 and earned three awards for fastest qualifying time.